-But the historical prevalence of Subscription Video on Demand (SVOD) services, such as Netflix, Amazon and Hulu, has levelled out with multiple CTV players entering the market.
-Several subscriptions aren't financially sustainable over time for many consumers, and the need for Advertising Video on Demand (AVOD) has come to the fore - 63% already watch AVOD weekly.
+But the historical prevalence of Subscription Video on Demand (SVOD) services, such as Netflix, Amazon and Disney+, has levelled out with multiple CTV players entering the market.
+Several subscriptions aren't financially sustainable over time for many consumers, and the need for Advertising Video on Demand (AVOD) has come to the fore - 68% of EU6 watch some kind of AVOD services weekly.